aws-samples/duomfa-with-amazon-cognito/README.md

 $ node server.js
 ```

 Here is a quick demo of deploying and running this project in a fresh Cloud9 environment.
+If you run this application in your local machine, you need to configure SSL and access the application with HTTPS.

 [![Watch the demo](https://duomfa-with-amazon-cognito.s3-us-west-2.amazonaws.com/Duo-MFA-with-cognito.gif)](https://duomfa-with-amazon-cognito.s3-us-west-2.amazonaws.com/Duo-MFA-with-cognito.mp4)